jrief/django-entangled/README.md

 [ModelForm](https://docs.djangoproject.com/en/stable/topics/forms/modelforms/#modelform) and refer to this model using the `model` attribute in the `Meta`-class.
 Then the `properties`-field would show up as unstructured JSON, rendered inside a `<textarea ...><textarea>`.
 This definitely is not what we want!
-Instead we create a typical Django Form using the special mixin class `EntangledModelFormMixin`.
+Instead we create a typical Django Form using the special mixin class `EntangledModelForm`.

 ```python
 from django.contrib.auth import get_user_model